coderholic/pyradio/docs/index.md

 The third column will define the encoding used by the station (more on this at [Specifying stations' encoding](#specifying-stations-encoding)).

-The fourth column will set an  *Icon URL*, to be used when displaying [Desktop Notifiacations](#desktop-notifications).
+The fourth column will set an  *Icon URL*, to be used when displaying [Desktop Notifications](#desktop-notifications).

 **PyRadio** will by default load the user's stations file (e.g. *~/.config/pyradio/stations.csv*) to read the stations from.
 If this file is not found, it will be created and populated with a default set of stations.